slayernominee/kyu/README.md

 this project is just for fun and nothing serios, use it at your own risk

+## Features

+this is basicaly a reimplementation of git in rust, so the commands mostly work the same with a few exceptions

+currently implemented commands:

+-   init
+-   ls-tree <hash>
+-   cat-file <type> <hash>
+    cat file can also be used to print trees (like ls-tree)
+-   hash-object <file> (-w)
+-   log
+-   checkout <hash> (<file/folder>)
+    if checkout is used without <file/folder> it will act like file / folder is workdir instead of switching branches

 ## Credits

 This whole project is heavily inspired by the wyag tutorial (https://wyag.thb.lt) which is a tutorial about implementing a git client in python